mrkazawa/border-chain/README.md

 ## Running Our Access Control ##

-Our proposed access control contains of four parts: gateway (or endpoint) authentication, device authentication, endpoint authorization, and accessing resource.
+Our proposed access control contains four parts: gateway (or endpoint) authentication, device authentication, endpoint authorization, and accessing the resource.
-At each scenario, we have several entities that act as either clients or servers.
+In each scenario, we have several entities that act as either clients or servers.

-Note that, the following commands has to be performed in order.
+Note that the following commands have to be performed in order.

 ### 1. Gateway or Endpoint Authentication ###

 #### Running the `isp` ####

-The Internet Service Provider (`isp`) provides authentication for domain `owner`.
+The Internet Service Provider (`isp`) provides authentication for the domain `owner`.
-The `owner` has to authenticate his `gateway` by providing his credentials, his gateway address, and legitimate IP to the `isp`.
+The `owner` has to authenticate his `gateway` by providing his credentials, gateway address, and legitimate IP to the `isp`.
 When the authentication is successful, the `isp` will present attestation or approval of the `gateway` IP and identity.
-The `isp` instructing the smart contract to insert the `owner`'s `gateway` address to its trusted list.
+The `isp` instructs the smart contract to insert the `owner`'s `gateway` address to its trusted list.

 ```console
 vagrant@actor4:~$ cd ~/src